ispc/ispc/docs/ispc.rst

 type) is declared in C.  (Reading the declaration from right to left gives its meaning: a uniform pointer to a float that is varying.)

-A subtlety comes in in cases like the where a uniform pointer points to a varying datatype.
-In this case, each program instance accesses a distinct location in memory (because the underlying varying datatype is itself laid out with a separate location in memory for each program instance.)
+A subtlety comes in in cases like the where a ``uniform`` pointer points to a ``varying`` data type.
+In this case, each program instance accesses a distinct location in memory (because the underlying ``varying`` data type is itself laid out with a separate location in memory for each program instance.)

 ::